macktropolis/mackOS9/src/content/blog/2022-06-10-a-hot-toy-hunt-on-a-hot-summer-day.md

   }
 description: The mercury is creeping near 100 degrees but a quick pop in to Target nets an even HOTTER Marvel Legends figure.
 draft: false
-category: Toys
+category: MackDaddy Fun & Games
-tags: ["mackdaddy", "toys"]  # Add tags here
+tags: ["collectibles", "toys"]  # Add tags here
 ---

 <p class="center">The mercury is creeping near 100 degrees but a quick pop in to Target nets an even HOTTER Marvel Legends figure.</p>